jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_autofit.rs` - Demonstrates auto-fitting the worksheet
   column widths based on the data in the columns.

+* `doc_worksheet_deserialize_headers1.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet.

 * `doc_worksheet_filter_column1.rs` - Demonstrates setting an autofilter
   with a list filter condition.